-Materials: You are expected to have your choir folder with scores and a pencil with you for every class period.
+Materials: You are expected to have a choir folder (black 3-ring binder is fine) with scores and a pencil with you for every class period.
 Scores are on loan to you for the semester and need to be returned in reasonable condition at the end of the semester.
 You are encouraged to mark your score as much as is helpful (in pencil)!
 Consistent or frequent lack of preparation will jeopardize your success in the class.